Adversarial Multiple Access Channels with Individual Injection Rates: Two Algorithms of Small Latency

-When \CCU\ is invoked, then $n+\gamma < \gamma (1+\lg n)$ holds, when $\gamma$ is understood to denote the value of this parameter at the round of invocation of \CCU.
+When \textsc{Cycle-Col\-li\-sion-Update} is invoked, then $n+\gamma < \gamma (1+\lg n)$ holds, when $\gamma$ is understood to denote the value of this parameter at the round of invocation of \textsc{Cycle-Col\-li\-sion-Update}.
 This is the first round when the inequality holds, so then $\gamma=\Theta(n/\log n)$.
-There are $\cO(n+\gamma)=\cO(n)$ packets in queues in a round of invocation of \CCU, because the time spent on upgrades is $\cO(\gamma (1+\lg n))$ and the experienced burstiness is $\cO(\gamma)$.
-In this case, packet latency is $\cO(n+q + \gamma)$, by Lemma~\ref{lem:upgrade-collision}, where $q=\cO(n)$ is the number of packets in queues at the start of \CCU.
+There are $\cO(n+\gamma)=\cO(n)$ packets in queues in a round of invocation of \textsc{Cycle-Col\-li\-sion-Update}, because the time spent on upgrades is $\cO(\gamma (1+\lg n))$ and the experienced burstiness is $\cO(\gamma)$.
+In this case, packet latency is $\cO(n+q + \gamma)$, by Lemma~\ref{lem:upgrade-collision}, where $q=\cO(n)$ is the number of packets in queues at the start of \textsc{Cycle-Col\-li\-sion-Update}.
 We obtain that $\cO(n+\gamma)$ is an upper bound on packet latency.